 Personally, I don’t use torrents.
 My preferred choice is Usenet.
-Still, every now and then people tend to ask me how to setup docker containers and most often is how to set up a torrent client with VPN protection.
+Still, every now and then people tend to ask me how to set up docker containers, and most often is how to set up a torrent client with VPN protection.

 I have written in the past how to utilize VPN on your NAS and one method of tunneling your torrent traffic via your NAS and a VPN connection is using a VDSM instance that will be protected with a VPN and in return, any other app running under that VDSM instance will be protected as well.

-Now, this is useful if you will be using that same instance for more then just torrenting.
-If you are looking for occasional torrent download, then maybe a docker container will be far less resource demanding, not to mention that you will not need a VDSM license (unless you have the free license still open to use).
+Now, this is useful if you will be using that same instance for more than just torrenting.
+If you are looking for an occasional torrent download, then maybe a docker container will be far less resource demanding, not to mention that you will not need a VDSM license (unless you have the free license still open to use).

 In these steps, I will explain a bit how to use qBittorrent client in a combination with a VPN provider of your choice.
 For this, I will use https://hub.docker.com/r/markusmcnugen/qbittorrentvpn image.